PieterDS/Oxo_Console/README.md

 ### Improvements
 - The analyzer class consists of only static methods.
 This can be improved by adding a field of type Board.
 - There aren't errors thrown when the wrong type is given as input.

-This game is based on a tutorial found in the book *The C# Player's Guide (3rd Edition)* written by *RB Whitaker* [1^] .